Have questions? We have the answers!

 How is this an international program?

-Our program remains international at its core allowing you to select the international focus and receive a guaranteed placement in the country of your choice.
+Our program remains international at its core allowing you to select your preferred host company location across 80 different country options.
 Furthermore we have built in webinars focused on global professional development and job searching skills, included access to online language lessons, and ensured that CareerBridge, our online curriculum supports cross-cultural competencies.

 What is CareerBridge?

 CareerBridge is a professional development hub used to enhance our participant’s overall internship by targeting personal and professional growth.
 You will gain access to 14 professional development courses that you must complete throughout your internship experience (before, during and upon completion)

 Are these paid internships?

 We leave it in the discretion of our host companies as to whether they pay their interns.
 Our aim is to provide high quality placements that will provide our participants with real responsibility and develop transferable skills for future employment.
 We do not want to forgo potentially high quality placements by narrowing our search just for paid placements.

 The Internship Outcomes